RWTH workshop contents

 - "High context" vs. "Low Context" communication styles

-- Practice: How to use English to create "Face"
+- Applying the "sandwich" concept: How to use English to create "Face"

 - Practice: Assessing and responding to tricky emails